 Panelists viewed the market as affecting a health system’s business model and strategic approach, but also influencing a health system’s culture and leadership.
 They agreed that culture and leadership drive delivery of care and quality improvement efforts.
 However, they also viewed health IT and human resources as necessary to achieving desired patient outcomes, which are ultimately influenced by the characteristics of patients themselves.

-The logic model is especially valuable because it takes into account the broader context in which health systems function, and because it reflects the experience and real world perspective of individuals who are responsible for driving health system performance.
+These assessments are especially valuable because they take into account the broader context in which health systems function, and reflect the experience and real world perspective of individuals who are responsible for driving health system performance.
 This kind of experiential evidence can help policymakers craft better policies to incentivize high performance and help health leaders build better health systems.

 Payers and policymakers are using multiple tools to motivate better performance from health care providers.
 Pay-for-performance and value-based payment programs link provider reimbursement to achievement of high performance on cost and quality, based on widely accepted measures.
 It is reasonable for consumers, who are encouraged to choose providers based on publicly available score cards, to expect that the providers they choose rank high on multiple dimensions of care.